apache/flink/docs/dev/connectors/kafka.md

 `Semantic.EXACTLY_ONCE` mode relies on the ability to commit transactions that were started before taking a checkpoint, after recovering from the said checkpoint.
-If the time between Flink application crash and completed restart is larger then Kafka's transaction timeout there will be data loss (Kafka will automatically abort transactions that exceeded timeout time).
+If the time between Flink application crash and completed restart is larger than Kafka's transaction timeout there will be data loss (Kafka will automatically abort transactions that exceeded timeout time).
 Having this in mind, please configure your transaction timeout appropriately to your expected down times.

 Kafka brokers by default have `transaction.max.timeout.ms` set to 15 minutes.
-This property will not allow to set transaction timeouts for the producers larger then it's value.
+This property will not allow to set transaction timeouts for the producers larger than it's value.
 `FlinkKafkaProducer011` by default sets the `transaction.timeout.ms` property in producer config to 1 hour, thus `transaction.max.timeout.ms` should be increased before using the `Semantic.EXACTLY_ONCE` mode.